adamcatto/adamcatto.github.io/_pages/books.md

 * The Black Swan (Nassim Taleb)

 * The Art of War (Sun Tzu)

+* Mastering the Art of War (Zhuge Liang and Ji Liu)

 * Letters to a Young Scientist (EO Wilson)